 - Registered students should not hold more than one Incomplete at a time.
 Students who carry two or more Incompletes simultaneously will be permitted to register in their programs, but they will receive a message from GSAS, copying the Chair and DGS of CLST, alerting them that they are not making satisfactory academic progress and are therefore not in good academic standing until they hold fewer than two Incompletes.
-Depending on circumstances, students may at this point be placed on academic probation. - Ph.D. students must complete and receive grades for all courses marked Incomplete in order to receive the M.A. or M.Phil. en route to the Ph.D., whether the course is a requirement for the degree or not. - Time to submit work for an Incomplete: students are allowed approximately six months in which to complete the requirements for classes in which they have received a grade of Incomplete: June 30 for fall Incompletes; December 31 for spring or summer Incompletes.
-See the GSAS website for a full description of the mark of Incomplete https://www.gsas.columbia.edu/content/grading-system.
+Departments may want to supplement this GSAS notification by placing the student on probation. - Ph.D. students must complete and receive grades for all courses marked Incomplete in order to receive the M.A. or M.Phil. en route to the Ph.D., whether the course is a requirement for the degree or not. - Time to submit work for an Incomplete: students are allowed approximately six months in which to complete the requirements for classes in which they have received a grade of Incomplete: June 30 for fall Incompletes; December 31 for spring or summer Incompletes.
+See the GSAS website for a full description of the mark of Incomplete.
 Departments and instructors may set an earlier deadline for completion of the outstanding work; that deadline will supersede the GSAS deadline. - Leaves of Absence while carrying Incompletes: students who are not in good academic standing may take medical, personal, or military leaves of absence.
 Such leaves will not count toward the time allowed for completion of Incompletes.
 Until a student who has returned from leave carries fewer than two Incompletes, however, he or she will be considered to be in poor academic standing.